yrahul3910/compatibility-website/README.md

 The `type` key specifies the type of comparator to use.
 Currently, the following are supported:
 * `in_range`: Returns 1 if the value is in the range, and 0 otherwise.
 Can only be used with `int` and `float` answers.
 It takes `min` and `max` as options.
 * `fuzzy_match`: Embeds the answer and references using an autoencoding model, and computes the maximum distance.
 It takes an array called `reference` as options.
 * `llm_proximity`: Queries an LLM on the distance to a reference point.
 This by definition does not return a stable value, and should be used sparingly.
-It takes a string called `reference` as options.
+It takes a string called `query`, which should be a question posed to an LLM, as options.
+You can use the answer from the survey by using `$value` in this query.
 * `center_repel`: Defined only for `int` and `float` answers.
 Repels the answer away from the center to give a more extreme value.
 Takes a `factor` key in options.
 Note that if the absolute value of the factor is less than 1, it acts as a center attractor rather than a repeller.
 Values between 0.8 and 1.2 are recommended.
 * `enum_pref`: Defined only for `enum` answers.
 Takes a `mapping` option that defines a mapping from the enum values to a real number.
 The result is the value of the mapping for the answer.